 Lyme is a common infectious disease.
 According to the CDC, there are 476,000 new cases of Lyme disease in the US each year.
 This number was updated in 2021, from the CDC’s previous estimate of 300,00 new cases per year, and does not reflect the numbers of people who remain sick or suffer false negatives due to inaccurate testing.

-Yet only $63 is allocated per patient in NIH NIAID research funding–less funding than for much rarer infectious diseases.
+Yet since the last official numbers published in 2018, only $63 is allocated per patient in NIH NIAID research funding–less funding than for much rarer infectious diseases.
 For example, West Nile (2647 cases) allocations are $13,600 per patient, and Malaria (1700 cases) research affords $118,823 per patient.
+Estimated increases for 2021 bring the total closer to $111 per patient, but this is still not enough.